JoeProgrammer88/CalendarMaker/README.md

 ## ♻️ Development Workflow
 1. Select a page size, orientation, and layout (use Split toggle for TB/LR).
 2. Upload photos and assign to slots; adjust transforms.
-3. Add captions and events; toggle week numbers or Overview holidays if desired.
+3. Add events; toggle week numbers or Overview holidays if desired.
 4. Optional: Include a Cover page and choose the style.
 5. Export multi-page PDF for printing.